bwsw/cloudstack-ui/docs/source/CSUI-LogView.rst

 You can set up parameters of log following in the "Log View Plugin Settings" section:

 - **Show last (minutes)** - allows viewing logs for the last set period.
 You can set the number of minutes from 1 (default) to 10.
-- **Show last (messages)** - allows viewing the set amount of latest logs per each refresh.
+- **Show last (messages)** - allows setting a maximum amount of logs to display.
 You can set from 1 to any number of log records.
-By default, the last 1000 messages are shown.
+By default, 1000 messages are shown.

 Click "Update" to apply the settings.